cogentcore/core/goal/README.md

 ## Basic indexing

 See [NumPy basic indexing](https://numpy.org/doc/stable/user/basics.indexing.html#basic-indexing).
 Tensor Go uses the `Reslice` function for all cases (repeated `tensor.` prefix replaced with `t.` to take less space).
+Here you can clearly see the advantage of Goal in allowing significantly more succinct expressions to be written for accomplishing critical tensor functionality.

 | `tensor` Go  |   Goal      | NumPy  | MATLAB | Notes            |
 | ------------ | ----------- | ------ | ------ | ---------------- |